cosupre/fd_client_dev/doc/InventoriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **inventoriesControllerFindAll**
-> BuiltList<ResponseInventoryProductDto> inventoriesControllerFindAll(groupId, page, limit)
+> ResponsePaginationInventoryProductDto inventoriesControllerFindAll(groupId, page, limit)

 Get the products from the group's inventory